SlashBinSlashNoname/tipFollowers/README.md

 Have a great tipping christmas !

 ## Note

-Yes I should have done this with changetip package for nodejs but wanted instead to have a functionnal solution that speaks about Bitcoin
+It is not balanced with the twitter rates limits so use it with extreme caution or your app may be /mute/kick/ban xD Yes I should have done this with changetip package for nodejs but wanted instead to have a functional solution that speaks about Bitcoin

 ## Todo